 Professional Development Monthly Advisory and Planner (PD MAP)

-Adult educators are awaiting the transition to the 2014 GED® Test with a combination of eagerness and trepidation.
-This PD MAP focuses on professional development resources that are available now to help program directors, teachers and learners with that important transition.
+This PD MAP focuses on professional development resources that are available now to help program directors, teachers and learners with the transition to the 2014 GED Test.